rf-peixoto/shadowrun_6th_world_manager/README.md

 ![Shadowrun 6th World Logo](https://www.shadowrunsixthworld.com/wp-content/themes/shadowrun/dist/images/shadowrun-logo-totem_bc47c041.png)

 ##### A set of scripts to manage your character sheet.
-The run_tracker file is a "runs" (or missions) manager so you don't need to write it by hand.
+The run_tracker file is a "runs" (or missions) manager and a marketplace for medkits.
 I must let you know that bugs are everywhere.
 Use it *as is*.
 Want to contribute?
 Tip me some sats at the address bellow:

 ```
 bc1q7e3mf5nwmjk9sw8thy35s9r7rq27ta7lzj0d7l